nileshdhul/MovieRecommendations/README.md

 ## Description

- ### this is a knowledge base movie  recommnedation system  this takes user's preference as input like actor name director name and  recommend movie according to his preferences
+ ### This is a knowledge base movie  recommnedation system  this takes user's preference as input like actor name director name and  recommend movie according to his preferences

  <img